Odahuttidavaru

 Odahuttidavaru is a 1994 Indian Kannada-language romantic drama film directed by Dorai–Bhagavan and was jointly written by S. K Bhagavan and Chi.
 Udaya Shankar.
 The film stars Rajkumar and Ambareesh in lead roles, along with Madhavi, Srishanti, Vajramuni and K. S. Ashwath in supporting roles.
 The film revolves around the two farmer brothers who undergo many traumas in their relationships due to external forces and fight them to reunite again.
+The core concept of the movie was based on Gourish Kaikini's novel Mannina Manushya which was a translation of the Odia novel Matira Manisha (1934) by Kalindi Charan Panigrahi.

 The film was produced and distributed by S. P. Varadaraj under the banner of Sri Lakshmi Art Combines.
 The film marked the final script of Chi.
-Udaya Shankar was released after his death on 2 July 1993.
+Udaya Shankar and was released after his death on 2 July 1993.
 It was his final collaboration with director duo Dorai–Bhagavan.
 The film features original songs composed by Upendra Kumar, with lyrics written unusually using six lyricists, namely M. N. Vyasa Rao, Chi.
 Udaya Shankar, Sri Ranga, Geethapriya, Hamsalekha and Vijaya Narasimha.
-The film featured the last song written by the lyricist Vijaya Narasimha.
-The cinematography of the film was done by B. C. Gowrishankar and the editing was done by P. Bhaktavatsalam.
+The film featured the last song written by the lyricist Vijaya Narasimha.The cinematography of the film was done by B. C. Gowrishankar and the editing was done by P. Bhaktavatsalam.

 The film opened to widespread critical acclaim.
 The film was released with high expectations as it marked the first collaboration of veteran actors Rajkumar and Ambareesh.
 It was a blockbuster at the box office and emerged as the highest-grossing Kannada film of 1994.
 The film completed 100 days in 33 first-release theaters.
 The feat was matched by Appu in 2002 (also 100 days in 33 first-release theaters), and was superseded by Jogi in 2005 which ran for 100 days in 61 first-release theaters.
 The film overall completed a theatrical run of 25 weeks.
 Dr. Rajkumar won his ninth and final Karnataka State Film Award for Best Actor for his performance in the film.